• XARAGUA

 4.2 Any security officer, customs official, or third-party actor (national or foreign) who obstructs the passage of authorized Xaragua armaments commits an act of foreign interference, subject to:

 Filing of a violation notice with the UN Permanent Forum on Indigenous Issues, the International Criminal Court (Rome Statute, Art.
-7(c)), and the Holy See Diplomatic Registry.
+7(c))

 ---